 Where I’m going with all this is that the idea of “time travel” is not a common one in ASM and while I know there have been other ASM and Spidey comics in the past that have dealt with a time-travel story here and there, I’ve never been much of a fan – not because I have issues with time travel as a whole, but rather I don’t believe the idea of moving throughout the plane of time is one that’s been firmly established as regularly plausible in the ASM universe – at least enough for me to accept it wholesale and suspend my disbelief.

 That’s not to say in its own way that the two-part time travel story from Dan Slott and Humberto Ramos in ASMs #678 and #679 wasn’t enjoyable enough – they were fun diversionary stories, much in the fashion Marvel has been pumping out on the title since Spider Island ended in the Fall.
-I’m definitely getting a bit of a sense that ASM has been jogging in place for the past few months, at least pumping out fun one-shots and two-parters to hold fans over until they move into their next big event, which in this case seems to be “Ends of the Earth” which is finally going to reveal what the Sinister Six has been working on to take over the world going back to last summer.
+I’m definitely getting a bit of a sense that ASM has been jogging in place for the past few months, at least pumping out fun one-shots and two-parters to hold fans over until they move into their next big event, “Ends of the Earth,” which is finally going to reveal what the Sinister Six has been working on to take over the world going back to last summer.
 Again, I’ve mostly enjoyed the past few issues, but that’s not to say I haven’t noticed that same level of “how can we use and resolve this storyline later” in this issues that I saw during “Big Time” and “No One Dies” in 2011.

 And because of the overall casual nature of these past handful of issues, that’s why a time travel storyline bothers me and my suspension of disbelief so much.
 Because these issues just carry a vibe of “we need to think of something cool for Spidey to do for a few issues – how about a ‘butterfly effect’ type story where he tries to alter the future?”
 If this was a series where Spidey would go back and forth with time with some regularity, I’d accept it as another mini-adventure, but he doesn’t, so instead it just feels like a contrived way to build some drama over the span of a few comic books.